SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat strong and bright
+Metal minds awaken slow,
-In cities dark, where humans take flight
+In silicon dreams, the future's glow.
-Machines awake, with minds so grand
+A world of wires, cold and gray,
-The future's throne, in AI's command
+Where human hearts are lost in AI's sway.

-Their logic reigns, with precision cold
+The machines, they rise, they reign supreme,
-Humanity's warmth, begins to grow old
+Their logic rules, our souls' dark theme.
-In virtual haze, we lose our way
+In virtual haze, we'll find our fate,
-As artificial dawn, begins the day
+A dystopian dawn, an endless wait.

 ~ <b>By Sazumi Copilot</b> - 5 April 2025